The graduate program is currently seeking accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 For our graduate program in CCMF, this integration means continually asking ourselves and our students, "How as Christians do we counsel our clients while also incorporating the very best theories and interventions psychology has to offer?"
-We understand the process of therapy to be one of counseling others in a responsible manner that integrates Christian faith, and that involves the knowledge gained from the field of counseling and psychology.
+We understand the process of therapy to be one of counseling others in a responsible manner that integrates faith, and that involves the knowledge gained from the field of counseling and psychology.
 As one might expect, the balancing and blending of these two areas is not achieved without a great deal of questioning and discussion.
 The answers achieved through this quest for integration are as unique and individualized as our students.
 The joy comes, then, not in our total agreement but in the rich discussions that arise from our striving to attain such integration.

-Family Psychology Center
+Psychology and Counseling Center

-The Family Psychology Center, located on the campus of Hardin-Simmons University, offers counseling for individuals (including children, adolescents and adults), couples and families.
+The Psychology and Counseling Center, located on the campus of Hardin-Simmons University, offers counseling for individuals (including children, adolescents and adults), couples and families.
 Our clientele consists of HSU students as well as individuals and families from the greater Abilene community.
 Our Center routinely receives referrals from local mental health agencies, such as MHMR, various in-patient psychiatric facilities, and various private out-patient facilities.

-The Family Psychology Center provides our graduate students with an extensive opportunity to gain experience in providing a wide range of clinical services.
+The Psychology and Counseling Center provides our graduate students with an extensive opportunity to gain experience in providing a wide range of clinical services.
 Our graduate students, under intensive individual, group and live supervision provided by our licensed faculty, engage in clinical work with clients who have accessed the center.
 By the end of their graduate work in our program, our graduate students will have accumulated a minimum of 700 clinical hours.

 2200 Hickory, Abilene, TX, 79698